HasangerGames/suroi/.github/COMMIT_FORMAT.md

 Example — `fix: Stopped players from `

-Any line of the commit message cannot be longer 100 characters.
-This allows the message to be easier to read on GitHub as well as in various git tools.
+Any line of the commit message cannot be longer than 100 characters.
+This makes the message easier to read on GitHub as well as in various git tools.

 ## Type
 Must be one of the following: